FRIKKern/LossPunishment/README.md

 # LossPunishment

-A World of Warcraft addon that turns PvP losses into exercise opportunities!
+A World of Warcraft addon that turns PvP losses into exercise opportunities!!

 ## Description